pbkit/wrp.pbkit.dev/docs/introduction/internals.en.md

 - Guest: Sends requests over the channel.
 - Host: Processes requests from guests and sends responses.

-Additionally, each platform (Web, iframe, iOS, Android) has a different form of low-level API and different communication methods.
+Since each platform (Web, iframe, iOS, Android) has a different form of low-level API and different communication methods.
 So `Glue` exists for implementing the socket in platform-specific way.